zephyrnexus-code/eTracker-policy/index.md

 We implement appropriate technical measures to protect your locally stored data.
 However, please note that you are responsible for maintaining the security of your device and controlling access to it.
 Analytics and Third-Party Services
 Our app does not use any third-party analytics tools or services that collect user data.
 We do not incorporate advertising frameworks or tracking technology.
+In-App Purchases and RevenueCat
+We use RevenueCat for in-app purchase receipt validation.
+Please be aware:

+We do not access, collect, or store your payment information RevenueCat processes only the necessary transaction data required for purchase verification This transaction data is processed according to RevenueCat's privacy policy This processing is limited to validating your purchases and managing subscriptions (if applicable)

+For more information about how RevenueCat handles data, please refer to RevenueCat's Privacy Policy.
 Children's Privacy
 Our application is not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
 Changes to This Privacy Policy